Waters in the Wilderness

 Which copy of the scriptures should we use?

-Important information on this question can be found by visiting www.messianic.co.za from where copies of “The Scriptures” may be purchased.
+Please visit www.messianic.co.za from where copies of “The Scriptures” are available.
 These differ from most other translations by restoring the Names of the Father (Yahuwah) and the Son (Yahushua).
 Many other versions substitute their Names, with names and titles belonging to gentile (pagan) idols, a violation of the third commandment.

 You do not bring the Name of Yahuwah your Elohim to naught, for Yahuwah does not leave him unpunished who brings His Name to naught.
 (Debarim/Dueteronomy 5:11).